-Pediatric Endocrine Summer School – Monday, Tuesdays and Friday (July-August)
+Pediatric Endocrine Summer School – Monday, Tuesday, Wednesday (July-August)

 Conference consists of varied topics pertinent to the clinical care of children with diabetes and other endocrine problems.
 Presenters are faculty in the division of pediatric endocrinology and the Barbara Davis Center.
 The purpose is to provide a broad overview of the general topics of pediatric endocrinology and diabetes and provide the fellows with a foundation for the clinical care of children with these disorders.